• Partners

 If you click on the VCC Live logo in the upper left-hand corner of the screen you can access some of the VCC Live settings before you start working on your project.
 These are:

 Local settings: audio- and sound-related settings, such as selecting your input device (microphone) or Media player parameters.
-You can also select your preferred language for spell checking.
+You can also select your preferred language for spell-checking.

 Certificate Manager: Access, view or edit certificates that are related to VCC Live.